A Jamaican bobsled team?

 - Character Development

-- Derice overcomes self-doubt (Trying to imitate the Swiss, wanting to know why Irv cheated, and wondering what is "good enough")
+- Derice overcomes self-doubt (Trying to imitate the Swiss, wanting to know why Irv cheated when he was an Olympian, and wondering what is "good enough")

 - Yul Brenner overcomes his anger at Junior.